 Wild horses are an integral part of Patagonia's beautiful nature.
-For thousands of years, the've been roaming local meadows, grasslands and mountain slopes.
+For thousands of years, they've been roaming local meadows, grasslands and mountain slopes.
 The largest number of them live in the Torres del Paine National Park in Chile and generally in the Magallanes Region.
-Large herds roam in the Baguales Sierra Mountains in Chile, about 140 kilometres from Puerto Natales.
+Large herds roam in the Baguales Sierra Mountains in Chile, about 140 kilometers from Puerto Natales.
 In Argentina, Los Glaciares National Park and the island of Tierra del Fuego has the largest population of wild horses.
 Small herds can also be spotted farther north, in the Neuquen and the Rio Negro.

 Wild horse watching tours are usually offered for small groups from October to April.